This website is devoted to the North American Region of I.I. serving over 70 chapters.

 - Receipt of local chapter newsletter and full access to this website for I.I.
 North American Region news

-- Subscription of Ikebana International Magazine issued three times a year with color plates and illustrations of ikebana arrangements from a variety of schools as well as articles on ikebana and related cultural arts
+- Subscription of Ikebana International Magazine issued two times a year with color plates and illustrations of ikebana arrangements from a variety of schools as well as articles on ikebana and related cultural arts

 - Subscription to two additional newsletters, Chapter Activities and Sakura News, with information regarding what is happening locally as well as in chapters around the world